angarc/bulk-mv/README.md

 }
 ```

-Running this would change rename the `./web/public/photos/` directory to `./web/public/images/`, and it rename `./web/static/javascript/main.js` to `./web/static/javascript/script.js`
+Running this would rename the `./web/public/photos/` directory to `./web/public/images/`, and rename `./web/static/javascript/main.js` to `./web/static/javascript/script.js`

 ## Moving files/directories